A 3D Templating Study on Restoring Hip Biomechanics with Cemented Femoral Hip Implants

 - more user-friendliness and consistency through Python's support for custom user interfaces that interact with Mimics and 3-matic

-- scripting tutorials that are included in the module, giving a head start to scripting workflows
+- scripting tutorials that are included in the module, giving a head start on scripting workflows

 Superior performance of one system for anatomic and medialized rotation centers